 Learn good posture

-How we stand and hold our bodies not only communicate how we feel, it affects how we feel.
+How we stand and hold our bodies not only communicates how we feel, it affects how we feel.
 Learn good posture and you’ll breathe better, which will make you feel better.

 Talk about feeling better and feeling good about yourself.